codeyourweb/sentinel-kit/README.md

 Persistent data are located in the `data/` folder:

-* `data/caddy_logs`: Store the caddy server access & error logs
+* `data/caddy_logs`: Store the caddy server access & error logs.
+* `data/fluentbit_db`: fluentbit ingest database (to avoid indexing same data several times).
-* `data/ftp_data`: Store file uploaded on the SFTP server
+* `data/ftp_data`: Store file uploaded on the SFTP server.
-* `data/grafana`: Contains a persistence of your grafana profile if you want to make your own dashboard and customizations
+* `data/grafana`: Contains a persistence of your grafana profile if you want to make your own dashboard and customizations.
-* `data/kibana`: Kibana user customizations
+* `data/kibana`: Kibana user customizations (dashboard, config...).
-* `data/log_ingest_data`: Is designed to forward logs if you don't want to use fluentbit HTTP forwarder
+* `data/log_ingest_data`: Is designed to forward logs if you don't want to use fluentbit HTTP forwarder.
-* `data/mysql_data`: Constains a persistence of the web backend database
+* `data/mysql_data`: Constains a persistence of the web backend database.
-* `data/yara_triage_data`: is used to automatically scan any file placed in this folder
+* `data/yara_triage_data`: is used to automatically scan any file placed in this folder.

 ---